elchininet/shadow-dom-selector/README.md

-# shadow-query-selector
+# shadow-dom-selector
-A very small JavaScript utility to query DOM elements through the ShadowDom subtrees in a sync or an async way
+A very small JavaScript utility to query DOM elements through the Shadow DOM subtrees in a sync or an async way